 At Minc Law, our practice is dedicated solely to Internet defamation.
 If you or your business are the target of online defamation, not only can we help you or your business swiftly remove online defamation, we can help you:

 - File an online defamation lawsuit;

 - Pursue and identify anonymous online defamers;

 - Hold perpetrators accountable for their actions;

-- Stop accompanying Internet attacks such as online extortion, sextortion, blackmail, cyberstalking, and harassment; and
+- Stop accompanying Internet attacks such as online extortion, sextortion, internet blackmail, cyberstalking, and harassment; and

 - Obtain compensation for damages and emotional distress suffered by you or your business.